 When an HR leader is confronted by a cloud of negativity over a team, where should they first look?
 Weston suggests that the natural port of call is first to the leader.
 “For me, it’s all about whether that leader shows competency and willingness to change,” Weston says.
 Showing a bias towards a growth or learning mindset is a helpful filter, he says – as this provides you with a sense that the person is open and motivated to learn.

 Change the language

-For the practitioner who is dealing with the opposite, a fixed mindset state, the process is one of communication – and addressing preconceived notions that may have gone unchallenged a long while: “Everything starts with assessment of the current state,” he explains.
+For the practitioner who is dealing with the opposite, a fixed mindset state, the process is one of communication – and addressing preconceived notions that may have gone unchallenged a long while: “Everything starts with the assessment of the current state,” he explains.
 “Years and years of programming have built our ‘self-talk’.
 And so this needs rewiring – and replacement language needs installing.”